Is the brain an organ? Or is it a muscle? And does it need to be trained and maintained?

-Whether it is a myth or a persistent metaphor, there is a common belief that the brain is a muscle.
+Oh, the burning questions!
+Whether it’s a myth or a persistent metaphor, there is a common belief that the brain is a muscle.

 Is The Brain A Muscle?

-The ‘is the brain a muscle‘ confusion may lie with the phrase, ‘exercise your brain.’
-While we relate exercise with muscle, in this unique case, the brain isn’t actually a muscle.
-Exercises for the brain has nothing to do with physical activity (although physical exercise does your brain good too).
+The ‘is your brain a muscle?‘ confusion may lie with the phrase, ‘exercise your brain.’
+We often relate exercise with muscle.
+However, in this unique case, your brain isn’t actually a muscle.
+Exercises for your brain have nothing to do with physical activity (although physical exercise does your brain good, too).

-In fact, there aren’t even muscles that keep your brain ‘supported’.
-It is cushioned and protected with a constant supply of cerebrospinal fluid.
-At any one time, there is 125ml of this fluid allowing your brain to float around, giving it a comfortable little around ride as you go through your day!
+In fact, your brain isn’t even supported by muscles.
+Instead, it is cushioned and protected with a constant supply of 125ml of cerebrospinal fluid.
+This fluid allows your brain to float around, giving it a comfortable little ride as you go through your day.

 What The Brain Is Made Out Of?

 Each moment, cells carry electrical charges, impulses which carry messages through your entire nervous system.
-And it’s these that allow us to make sense of the world, and adapt to changes in our environment.
+And it’s these that allow you to make sense of the world, and adapt to changes in your environment.

 Does The Brain Have Muscle Tissue?

-So “is your brain a muscle”?
-Scientifically, the answer is clear, your brain is not a muscle.
-However, let’s explore why it might be useful to use a metaphor of comparing your mind to a muscle.
+And your brain doesn’t exercise like a muscle either.
+However, it might be useful to use a metaphor for comparing your mind to a muscle.

 Is The Mind Like A Muscle?

 The mind is always a work in progress.
-Mental stimulation and ‘exercise’ allows our mind to grow stronger, faster and more efficient.
+Mental stimulation and ‘exercise’ allow our minds to grow stronger, faster, and more efficient.
 It handles millions of daily tasks, from memory to attention and problem-solving.
-Just like a muscle, ‘exercising’ it makes it stronger.
-When it comes to neurons, you either use it or lose it.

-Reach out and take the next step to grow your mind, you’ll be glad you did.
+Reach out and take the next step to enhance your Superbrain.
+You’ll be glad you did.